-The following information, which is to be completed within the Tier 1 Grant Application Form (Exhibit 12-1), is required by OCTA to evaluate and select projects.
-A checklist is included in the Tier 1 Grant Application Form to assist eligible agencies in assembling project proposals:
+The following information, which is to be completed within the Tier 1 Grant Application Form, available electronically from OCTA, is required to evaluate and select projects.
+A checklist is included in the Tier 1 Grant Application Form to assist eligible agencies in assembling project proposals.
+The following project information will be necessary as part of the application process: